aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 - **Initial State**: The application is ready with the intended design implemented.
 - **Input/Condition**: Application is accessed on standard devices.
 - **Output/Result**: Confirmation that the design is minimalist and utilizes a monotonic color palette.
 - **How test will be performed**: Evaluate the design using minimalist design principles.
 Verify color palette consistency.
-Gather user feedback through surveys ([[VnVPlan/VnVPlan#Usability Survey Questions]]).
+Gather user feedback through surveys ([[VnVPlan/VnVPlan#6.1 Usability Survey Questions]]).

 #### Test Responsiveness Across Devices and Orientations